Learn How to Get Into Rehab Immediat...

 Because denial is a core feature of addiction, people in the midst of active use often don’t realize how serious their problem is.
 It often takes an outside perspective to point it out.

 In some cases, an intervention facilitated by a professional can help.
-Interventionists work with families and loved ones to plan a structured conversation, encouraging people to accept help and start treatment.
+Interventionists work with families to plan a structured conversation, encouraging people to accept help and start treatment.
 An interventionist can guide you through the process, help you navigate charged emotions, and present the benefits of rehab in a clear and supportive way.

 Get tips for staging an intervention here